hyperliquid-dex/node/README.md

 Some info requests such as `l2Book` are not currently supported, as they are only indexed by a small number of assets and can be easily polled or subscribed to within the standard rate limits.

+To ensure that the server information is up to date, `exchangeStatus` can be pinged periodically to compare L1 and local timestamps.
+The server information can be ignored when the L1 timestamp returned is sufficiently stale.

 > **This applies for both Testnet and Mainnet.**

 ---